Ponce de Leon Hotel: Design and construction

 Originally, the twin towers of the hotel were water storage tanks which contained 8,000 gallons each, providing running water for hotel guests.
-During World War II, one of the towers served as a brig when the hotel was occupied by the U.S. Coast Guard as a training center.
+During World War II, a small room to the east of the central dome served as a brig when the hotel served as the founding headquarters of the Coast Guard Reserve U.S. Coast Guard.

 Operation

-The Ponce de Leon Hotel opened on January 10, 1888.
+The Hotel Ponce de Leon opened on January 10, 1888.
 It was an instant success, and within two years, Flagler opened another hotel in St. Augustine, the Alcazar.
 Just across the street, it absorbed guests that the Ponce could not accommodate and eased the massive demand.
-A year later, in 1888, he purchased Franklin Smith's troubled Casa Monica Hotel, renovating it and reopening it as the Cordova.
-The success convinced Flagler that Florida was viable and ripe for development, and it encouraged him to continue development south along the state's east coast, as he attempted to create an "American Riviera".
+A year later, in 1888, he purchased friend and colleague Franklin Smith's Casa Monica Hotel, renovating it and reopening it as the Cordova.
+The projects were Flagler's first three projects as a partner in PICO, the Plant Investment Company.
+In 1882, Henry Plant, Flagler and nine other northern businessmen established the corporation to develop the Southernmost Frontier of the US – the Florida peninsula from Orlando south.

 With the success of the Ponce de Leon, Flagler realized the need for a sound transportation system to support his resorts, and he purchased short-line railroads to form what would later become known as the Florida East Coast Railway.
 He modernized the existing railroads for them to accommodate heavier loads and more traffic, allowing guests to reach the hotel from New York City and other northern cities.
 Over the next two decades, Flagler expanded the system further south, until it reached Key West.
+The Overseas Extension is known as the Eighth Wonder of the Modern World.

-Noted personalities that stayed at the hotel during its operation included President Grover Cleveland, Mark Twain, President Theodore Roosevelt, Somerset Maugham, Babe Ruth and Babe Didrikson.
+Noted personalities that stayed at the hotel during its operation included President Grover Cleveland, Mark Twain, future President Franklin D. Roosevelt, as a college student on spring break, President Theodore Roosevelt, President Warren G. Harding, future President John F. Kennedy at age 13 with his family, Vice President Lyndon B. Johnson, Somerset Maugham, Babe Ruth and Babe Didrikson.

 The headwaiter of the Ponce in the 1880s and 1890s was Frank Thompson, who was a pioneer civil rights advocate and an organizer of the professional black baseball team that became the Cuban Giants.
 One member of the team, Frank Grant, was elected to the Baseball Hall of Fame.

 The hotel saw declining visitor numbers throughout the 1910s and 1920s.
 A major cause of this was the continuous extension of Flagler's railway, which allowed tourists to vacation in the warmer, tropical climates further south, giving rise to cities like West Palm Beach and Miami.
 However, even as the Alcazar and Cordova Hotels closed, the Ponce remained open and was one of three Flagler hotels in the state to survive the Great Depression and operate into the mid-20th Century.